leighklotz/blatano/README.md

 - CovidSniffer: nearby covid beacon counter

-Landscape at the bottom of the screen is an abbreviated 2.4 GHz WiFi channel spectrum graph showing the strongest signal on each channel.
+Landscape at the bottom of the screen is an abbreviated 2.4 GHz WiFi channel spectrum graph showing the signals on each channel.
+Multiple APs of the same channel with similar signal strength aren't distinguishable.

 # Sensing